How a canal lock works

 10. Once the water level in the lock reaches the level of the canal above, the pressure, which was naturally keeping the upstream doors closed, is released.
 It then becomes possible to open the doors, which should be attached, once opened.

-11. The barge ropes can be released and the barge can slowly exit the lock.
+11. The barge ropes can be released, and the barge can slowly exit the lock.
 It is polite and safer not to exit the lock too quickly, as the turbulence caused by the propeller can create a wave movement which "slams" the door.

 12. The lock is now in the position to accept a barge coming downstream.